InternetOfHealthcare/serverless-workshop/w04-dynamodb/README.md

 ![image](images/03.png)

-### 5. Go back to DynamoDB console and check if have new records in your table:
+### 5. Go back to DynamoDB console and check if you have new records in your table:

 ![image](images/04.png)